The Best Portable Solar Panels of 2017

 In our past reviews, there was a high correlation between the watt rating and the highest output power of the panel.
 A 10-watt panel, for example, was generally about two times more powerful than a 5-watt panel.
 Some years later, the technology has changed significantly enough that we started to notice some quality discrepancies.
 The simple watt rating is clearly no longer the best metric from which to judge a panel's charging proficiency.

-This is a little confusing so here is an example: The Powertraveller SolarMonkey Adventurer is only rated to 3 watts, and yet is able to charge iPads and reliably charge iPhones.
+This is a little confusing so here is an example: The Powertraveller SolarMonkey Adventurer is only rated to 3 watts, and yet can charge iPads and reliably charge iPhones.
 The Goal Zero Nomad 7 has a watt rating that is 2+ times higher (7 watts) and yet could not charge an iPad unless an external battery was used, and it ran into issues when charging an iPad mini or iPhones.
 This is due to amperage (current) being too low.
 Tablets and newer smartphones often charge best with 2A of current now.

 The Anker 15W was our winner for output power.
 In the field tests, the Anker 15W charged fastest and registered higher amperages in comparison to the other contenders.
-This is in part due to Anker's thoughtful and progressive design: they built in the extra wattage to account for low light or energy loss in the transfer from sun to phone, keeping the amperage at 2.1 rather than maxing out the potential current at 3 A.
+This is in part due to Anker's thoughtful and progressive design: they built in the extra wattage to account for little light or energy loss in the transfer from sun to phone, keeping the amperage at 2.1 rather than maxing out the potential current at 3 A.

 Ease of Use